IoTPlay/docker-iotplay-standards/README/READ8-mariadb.md

   - Check if port `3306` is running: from db command line: `SHOW GLOBAL VARIABLES LIKE 'PORT'; ` or from Linux: `netstat -tlnp`

-  - with NodeRed connected to the mariadb via a 'link', the host field on nodered is the container name `dbr_mariadb_1`
+  - with Node-RED connected to the mariadb via a 'link', the host field on Node-RED is the container name `dbr_mariadb_1`

 #### HowTo's